Why Anxiety Causes Worst Case Thinking and What an Anxiety Therapist Wants You to Know

 This doesn't require a meditation cushion.
 A simple practice: when you notice worst-case thinking, take three slow breaths and name five things you can see in the room.
 You're not solving the problem — you're interrupting the spiral long enough to get some ground under your feet.
 Over time, this kind of present-moment anchoring builds a genuine capacity to step out of anxious thought loops.

-Worst-case thinking isn't a sign that bad things are coming — it's a sign that your anxiety is working overtime.
+Worst-case thinking isn't a sign that bad things are coming; it's a sign that your anxiety is working overtime.
 CBT helps you examine the thought, ACT helps you unhook from it, and mindfulness helps you come back to the present.
-Used together, these tools don't eliminate anxious thinking, but they change your relationship with it.
-And that, over time, is what recovery actually looks like.
+Used together in anxiety therapy, these tools don't eliminate anxious thinking, but they change your relationship with it.
+And that, over time, is what recovery actually looks like with the help of Strive On Counseling.

 Other Mental Health Services Available at Strive On Counseling